What is a 504 Service Plan?

 Much like an IEP, a 504 plan can help students with learning and attention issues learn and participate in the general education curriculum.
-A 504 plan outlines how a child’s specific needs are met with accommodations, modifications and other services.
+A 504 plan outlines how a child’s specific needs are met with accommodations and other services.
 These measures “remove barriers” to learning.

 Keep in mind that a student with a 504 plan usually spends the entire school day in a general education classroom.
 And typically, children who need modifications would have an IEP, not a 504 plan.